-In this example, $C_i$ is 0.27 $\mu$ F so one would likely choose a value in the range of 0.24 $\mu$ F to 1 $\mu$ F. A further consideration for this capacitor is the leakage path from the input source through the input network ( $C_i$ ) and the feedback network to the load.
-This leakage current creates a dc offset voltage at the input to the amplifier that reduces useful headroom, especially in high gain applications.
-For this reason, a low-leakage tantalum or ceramic capacitor is the best choice.
-When polarized capacitors are used, the positive side of the capacitor should face the amplifier input in most applications as the dc level there is held at $V{DD}/2$ , which is likely higher that the source dc level.
+In this example, $C_i$ is 72 nF, so one would likely choose a value in the range of 0.1 $\mu$ F to 1 $\mu$ F. A further consideration for this capacitor is the leakage path from the input source through the input network ( $C_i$ ) and the feedback network to the load.
+This leakage current creates a dc offset voltage at the input to the amplifier that reduces useful headroom, especially in high-gain applications.
+For this reason a low-leakage tantalum or ceramic capacitor is the best choice.
+When polarized capacitors are used, connect the positive lead of the capacitor to the amplifier input in most applications, as the dc level there is held at $V{DD}/2$ , typically higher than the source dc level.
 Note that it is important to confirm the capacitor polarity in the application.